Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Methods

-\textit{Assumption} 1 states that the observed outcome is equal to the potential outcome under the treatment actually received.
-This is expected to hold if the treatment is well-defined and that there is no causal interference (i.e., one individual’s outcome is not affected by whether another individual was treated). \textit{Assumption} 2 posits that there is no unmeasured confounding in the mean outcome function conditional on the observed covariates within each study.
-This is less restrictive than $\{Y_i(1), Y_i(0)\} \indep A_i | X_i, S_i$ and still leads to the same optimization problem based on the multi-study $R$-loss, which we formally define in a later section. \textit{Assumption} 3 ensures that it's possible for individuals to receive either treatment in any study.
+Assumption~\ref{assumption1} states that the observed outcome is equal to the potential outcome under the treatment actually received.
+Assumption \ref{assumption2} posits that there is no unmeasured confounding in the mean outcome function conditional on the observed covariates within each study.
+This is less restrictive than $\{Y(1), Y(0)\} \ind A \mid X, S$ and still leads to the same optimization problem based on the multi-study $R$-loss, which we formally define in Section \ref{sec:msr-learner}.
+Assumption \ref{assumption3} states that it's possible for individuals to receive either treatment in any study.